Asteski/WinMac/README.md

 - **Revamped Terminal**

-*[Not working in current WinMac version]* OhMyPosh is a prompt theme engine for Powershell, enabling you to use the full color set of your terminal by using colors or predefined themes to define and render the prompt.

 WinMac provides you with addition of most commonly used commands in MacOS/Linux, like *touch, ditto, top, whatis, killall, ll, la, tree* with additional commands like:

 - *np* which opens notepad with or without provided file name,